-Lack of understanding is typical of non-technical leaders who have not been trained how to integrate risk management with workforce management.
-This is not surprising, as risk management is a broad discipline, primarily exercised within executive management functions, including board governance, as well as within finance and operations.
-It is seldom appropriately linked to the human resources (HR) function.
-HR is usually brought in later in the process, when these other functions have already established specific needs for qualified personnel within their departments.
+Lack of understanding is typical of non-technical leaders who have not been trained on how to integrate risk management with workforce management.
+This is not surprising, as risk management is a broad discipline, primarily exercised within executive management functions including board governance, as well as within finance and operations.
+It is seldom appropriately linked to the HR function, which is usually brought in later in the process, when these other functions have already established specific needs for personnel within their departments.
 A comprehensive approach to risk management through workforce planning, an area traditionally managed by HR, is not the norm.